tbonejones/Assignment1-3420/DFDDictionary.md

 ### OSS Licensing and Vulnerabilities DB (OSSLV):
 The Database that stores the SPLR and the Known Vulnerabilities.

-### Query for Full List of Packages and Corresponding License Information (QFLPCLI):
+### Query for Software Package License and Vulnerabilities Information (QFSPLVI):
-The process that accepts a SPLQ, sends it to the OSSLV Database, receives the SPLR, and forwards the SPLR to the Manager's computer so it can be conveniently browsed.
+The process that accepts a SPLVQ, sends it to the OSSLV Database, receives the SPLR, and forwards the SPLVR to the Manager's computer so it can be conveniently browsed.

 ### Refined Sofware Package Name (RSPN):
 The name of the Software Package is refined by the MSPLVS so that the NIST Vulnerabilites database will return specific enough results (i.e. specifying which version of Adobe so that results for Adobe software not in the Software Package are not returned).